-Model results indicated that pup and non-pup counts of Western stock Steller sea lions in Alaska were at their lowest levels in 2002 and have increased at 1.63% y-1 and 1.82% y-1, respectively, between 2002 and 2019 (Table 1; Fig. 3; Sweeney et al. 2019).
-However, there are strong regional differences across the range in Alaska, with positive trends in the Gulf of Alaska and the eastern Aleutian Islands region, including eastern Bering Sea (east of Samalga Pass, ~170°W), and generally negative trends to the west of Samalga Pass, in the central and western Aleutian Islands (Table 1; Figs. 4 and 5).
+Using the updated agTrend model, we used count data from 1973 to 2022 for pups and 1978 to 2022 for non-pups to estimate trends for the Western stock in Alaska, east and west of Samalga Pass, and the six central, western, and eastern Gulf of Alaska and Aleutian Island regions (Table 2).
+Model results indicated that pup and non-pup counts of Western stock Steller sea lions in Alaska were at their lowest levels in 2002.
+Within the last 15-year period (2007 to 2022), pup and non-pup counts increased at 0.50% y-1 and 1.05% y-1, respectively (Table 2; Fig. 4; Sweeney et al. 2023).
+There are regional differences in trend across the range in Alaska, with positive or plateaued trends in the Gulf of Alaska and the eastern Aleutian Islands region, including the eastern Bering Sea (east of Samalga Pass, ~170°W), and generally negative or plateaued trends to the west of Samalga Pass, in the central and western Aleutian Islands (Table 2; Figs. 5 and 6).

-Table 1.
-Trends (annual rates of change expressed as % $y^{-1}$ with 95% credible interval) in counts of Western Steller sea lion pups and non-pups (adults and juveniles) in Alaska, by regional areas.
-The rates reported for the Western DPS in Alaska; east of Samalga Pass; and eastern, central, and western Gulf of Alaska were calculated for the period from 2002 to 2019 (Sweeney et al. 2019).
-The rates reported for west of Samalga Pass and eastern, central, and western Aleutian Islands were calculated for the period from 2002 (when the Western DPS as a whole began to rebound) to 2018 (Sweeney et al. 2018).
+Table 2.
+Trends (annual rates of change expressed as % y-1 with 95% credible interval) in counts of Western Steller sea lion pups and non-pups (adults and juveniles) in Alaska, by regional areas.
+The rates reported for the Western stock in Alaska; east and west of Samalga Pass; eastern, central, and western Gulf of Alaska; and eastern, central, and western Aleutian Islands were calculated for the period from 2007 to 2022 (Sweeney et al. 2022, 2023).